Information on GRE

 Colleges and universities which wish to enrol the bright students from various countries have found GRE to be very helpful.
 It saves them the huge effort of conducting an entrance examination at an international level.
 GRE benefits the students as well.
 They have to appear for a single entrance exam to apply for admission to a large number of universities and colleges that accept the score.

-All the students who aspire to join the institutes where GRE score is required as a part of the admission procedure will have to register for GRE.
-The students have to clear GRE with a high score to get admission in the institute of their choice.
-Registration for GRE can be done online, by fax or mail for which a fee has to be paid.
+All the students who aspire to join the institutes where the score in GRE is required as a part of the admission procedure will have to register for the test.
+The students have to clear the test with a high score to get admission in the institute of their choice.
+Registration for this test can be done online, by fax or mail for which a fee has to be paid.
 The registration fee will depend on your country and the format of the exam available to you.
-ETS has the facility to send your GRE score report to four institutes of your choice.
+ETS has the facility to send your score report to four institutes of your choice.
 The cost of reporting of scores has been included in the fee itself.
 The names and codes of these institutes should be mentioned at the time of registration.
 You may apply for reporting of the score to additional colleges or universities on payment of an additional fee.

 Go to page: Gre - Page 1 : Gre - Page 2

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for